SPIE-Worksphere/haystack-csharp/README.md

 ## Clients

-The library has evolved from it's original Java conversion, but has been kept backward-compatible by introducing new clients instead of overwriting the original one.
-It is adviced to always make use of the latest client, but the older versions are still bugfix supported.
-The clients below are described in the order of preference.
+As of version 2.0 older clients have been removed in favor of a single modern interface.
+If you have a high dependency on the old clients you should use the 1.x version of the library.

-### HttpAsyncClient
+### HaystackClient

-The `HttpAsyncClient` is a modular client that uses the `HttpClient` implementation for communication and an `IAuthenticator` for the authentication method.
+The `HaystackClient` is a modular client that uses the `HttpClient` implementation for communication and an `IAuthenticator` for the authentication method.

 It can be used to do "raw" requests to the server, but it can also be used to automatically convert between queries and results into the managed classes.
 For conversion it relies on the `HZincWriter` and `HZincReader` classes.

-### HAsyncClient

-The `HAsyncClient` is a client that it auto-detects the authentication method and which supports raw and converted queries, like the `HttpAsyncClient`.

-### HClient

-The `HClient` is the original client, which only supports synchronous methods.

 ## Usage